kaaproject/kaa-rfcs/0006-cmx2cdp-protocol/README.md

 }
 ```

-_"new-available"_ message structure:
+`ConfigNewAvailable` message structure:

-- `appVersionName` (string, required) - application version to which endpoint configuration is applicable.
+- `appVersionName` (string, required): application version to which the endpoint configuration is applicable.
-- `endpointId` (string, required) - endpoint unique identifier to which configuration is applicable.
+- `endpointId` (string, required): endpoint unique identifier to which the configuration is applicable.
-- `configId` (string, required) - unique identifier of endpoint configuration.
+- `configId` (string, required): unique identifier of endpoint configuration.

 Example: